geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 Uninformed how Roberto flew up with the horse
 “It is fled to the Moon, then,” he cried out, “of course,
-I must seek it directly [at once], or the Muses will chide
+I must seek it <span data-tippy="directly" class="green">at once</span>, or the Muses will chide
-And say, on their steed I’d no business [I’d no right on their poney] to ride,”
+And say, <span data-tippy="on their steed I’d no business" class="green">I’d no right on their poney</span> to ride,”
 Thus saying, from Earth swift Mercurius took flight
 And instantly did in the Valley alight;
 Which put poor Roberto [honest Bob] in a terrible fright.